iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

     Figure 7.
 (Left) Switching policies concentrate return in exploitation mode.
 Figure 8 (Right) Switching policies concentrate return in the beginning of episodes.
 </div>

-One notable case in which exploitation steps are concentrated is in resetting methods such as Go-Explore <d-cite key="ecoffet2019go"></d-cite> that reset to promising states at the beginning of the episode and explore from there.
-Promising states are usually defined as those that are involved in accruing the most reward.
-More generally, resetting methods aim to prevent derailment, whereby an agent is unable to return or is *derailed* from returning to promising states through its exploratory mechanisms, such as the random actions in epsilon-greedy exploration.
-Since our mode-switching agent begins in exploitation mode which aims to accrue the most return, we provide an illustrative example of how mode-switching policies incorporate aspects of resetting that are meant to prevent derailment.
+One notable case in which exploitation steps are concentrated together is in resetting methods such as Go-Explore <d-cite key="ecoffet2019go"></d-cite> that reset to promising states at the beginning of the episode and explore from there.
+Promising states are usually defined as states that are frequently traversed in trajectories that accrue high return.
+More generally, resetting methods aim to prevent *derailment*, whereby an agent is unable to return or is *derailed* from returning to promising states through its exploratory mechanisms.
+Since our switching agent begins in exploit mode which aims to accrue the most return, we investigate to see if switching policies possess characteristics that are inherent to resetting methods.

-In Figure 8, we plot the proportion of return across the proportion of episode that is completed using data from the last training epoch.
-The results show that mode-switching concentrates its return more towards the beginning of each episode, most likely because its first exploit mode is much longer than that of a monolithic policy.
-Future work involves determining the extent to which beginning exploitation serves as a flexible alternative to resetting.
-If it is indeed viable, then mode-switching may be used to mimic resetting in settings that do not allow for manual resets such as model-free RL.
+In Figure 8, we plot the proportion of episode return over the past 5% of the episode versus the current proportion of episode that is complete.
+Data is taken from the last training epoch.
+The results show that switching policies concentrate return more towards the beginning of each episode, most likely because its first exploit mode of switching policies is relatively long.
+Future work involves determining the extent to which the beginning exploitation mode of switching policies serves as a flexible alternative to resetting, which would have applications in situations that do not allow for manual resets such as model-free RL.

 ### Post-Exploration Entropy